pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 So, lets see if we can further reduce the complexity of our example by simplifying the APIs of the functions involved.

+{% marginblock %}
+theme: Trivialize Content
+{% endmarginblock %}
-## "Param-elimination" (theme: Trivialize Content)
+## Technique: "Param-elimination"
+["Param-elimination"]: #Technique:..Param-elimination.
+["param-elimination"]: #Technique:..Param-elimination.

 If you have successfully eliminated all uses of a method `foo`, then you can apply this transformation:

+Change:
 ```rust
 fn foo(_: ArgType, ----) -> ReturnType { loop { } }
 ```
-to
+to:
 ```rust
 fn foo(----) -> ReturnType { loop { } }
 ```

-In some rare cases, the compiler bug will requires a method signature to keep the same number of arguments; for that scenario, you can instead use "type-trivialization" for the parameter:
+In some rare cases, the compiler bug will requires a method signature to keep the same number of arguments; for that scenario, you can instead use ["type-trivialization"][] for the parameter:

+Change:
 ```rust
 fn foo(_: ArgType, ----) -> ReturnType { loop { } }
 ```
-to
+to:
 ```rust
 fn foo(_: (), ----) -> ReturnType { loop { } }
 ```